telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ##### li `jQuery`

-A jQuery object which represents the the file to be paused.
+A jQuery object which represents the file to be paused.

 ### resume

-Resumes the upload of a paused file that is uploaded on chunks.
+Resumes the upload of a paused file that is uploaded in chunks.

 #### Example